Xotabu4/protractor-element-extend/README.md

 npm install protractor-element-extend --save-dev
 ```

-Notice, that this lib works only if you have protractor in your project dependencies, i didn't include it in lib dependencies to not override your protractor version, wich might be different.

 Importing
 ----------------------
 JS:
 `let BaseFragment = require('protractor-element-extend').BaseFragment`
+`let BaseArrayFragment = require('protractor-element-extend').BaseArrayFragment`

 TS:
-`import {BaseFragment} from 'protractor-element-extend'`
+`import {BaseFragment, BaseArrayFragment} from 'protractor-element-extend'`

-Usage
+Creating own single fragment
 ----------------------
-Main purpose of this library, is to allow easily create your own page fragments, which are still will be valid ElementFinders.

-To declare your own fragment, declare your class, extend it from BaseFragment, and pass ElementFinder(WebElement) that represents this fragment to super constructor.
+To declare your own fragment, declare your class, extend it from BaseFragment, and pass ElementFinder(WebElement in protractorJS) that represents this fragment to super constructor.

 Here is example how Checkbox fragment can be declared:
 ```typescript